 The important thing is to breastfeed your little one on demand – or whenever they ask.
 This will help you continue to stimulate the body to make as much milk as baby needs.

 Read about: Breastfeeding: How to Support a Good Milk Supply

 Reverse-cycling: Why is my baby feeding more at night now?

 Some babies start to ‘reverse-cycle’.
 This means they are drinking less breastmilk when away from you but breastfeeding much more frequently once you two are reunited.57 While exhausting, this can help meet baby’s needs if they are refusing the bottle.

 Watch your baby’s wet diapers to know they are getting enough on their new schedule.
 You should be seeing 6 or more wet diapers per 24 hours.9

 Just as with most things in parenting, there will be challenges.
-If you have questions about pumping at work or preparing your return to work, reach out to our team of registered dietitians and lactation consultants for free!
-They’re here to help on our free to live chat from Monday – Friday 8am-6pm (ET), and Saturday – Sunday 8am-2pm (ET).
+If you have questions about pumping at work or preparing your return to work, reach out to our team of registered dietitian nutritionists and lactation consultants for free!
+They’re here to help on our free to live chat from Monday – Friday 8am-6pm (ET).
 Chat Now!

 Tips on how to prepare for pumping at work